embrace-io/embrace-docs/content/unity/integration/session-reporting.md

 ## Import Embrace

 Let's start by importing the Embrace module.
-Embrace on Unity is accessibly via a singleton C# class called `Embrace` in the `EmbraceSDK` namespace.
+Embrace on Unity is accessible via a singleton C# class called `Embrace` in the `EmbraceSDK` namespace.
 Simply add this line to the top of any C# script you'd like to use with Embrace:

 ```C#
 Using EmbraceSDK;